muertos/rbd-sync/README.md

 # RBD Sync
 Migrates or synchronizes RBD images, including snapshots, between two Ceph clusters for a specific pool.
+Use-case of this tool is for performing a migration of VMs from one OpenStack cloud backed by Ceph to another.
 - `--export`: Snapshots source image and exports all snapshots of image into destination.
 - `--sync`: Transfers only the differences between the source and destination images.
 Will fail if `--export` has not been used initially.